 Many of the home renovation scraps that you accumulate will be able to be re-used in some way.
 Here are a few suggestions of what you could do:

-- Cut up carpet and use it to line dog beds, create welcome mats for your porch or use it as insulation.
-Small pieces can be stuck to the bottom of heavy furniture to help move it and stop it marking new flooring.
+- Cut up the carpet and use it to line dog beds, create welcome mats for your porch or use it as insulation.
+Small pieces can be stuck to the bottom of heavy furniture to help move it and stop it from marking new flooring.

 - Excess lumber and wood can be used for building projects such as a birdhouse or vegetable planters.